7sDream/rikka/rikkac/README.md

 Than you can enjoy Rikkac.

-Just run `rikkac -m filepath` for upload, `rikkac filepath -m` is also runnable.
+Just run `rikkac -m filepath` for upload.

 You can get detail log when you meet some error by add  `-v` or `-vv` option.